 Eventually a Mr Dowsett gave the church a piece of land on which the present church now stands.
 After many meetings problems and prayers, the vocation of Cliff Town was realised and the church was built at a cost of £1,300.
 The new building known then as Southchurch Park Congregational Church was opened on 30 January 1908.

-The church has always been generous in its charitable giving especially to Christian Aid and local charities.
+The church has always been generous in its charitable giving especially to local charities.

 Numbers in the church have fluctuated, especially during the second world war.
-Today we are a small mainly elderly congregation, but we do have a very successful and flourishing Girls’ Brigade.
+Today we are a small congregation of around 10 – 15 people, but we do have a very successful and flourishing Girls’ Brigade.

 The church has continued, and will always continue to offer spiritual refreshment to all who enter our door or if necessary outside its doors.
 In 2019 we celebrated our 125th anniversary.

 We have had several Ministers over the years, each with their own brand of service.
 Our present minister is Rev Sohail Ejaz from Pakistan.
 Married with 3 sons and 1 daughter, Sohail has degrees in economy and business studies and has even been a taxi driver as well as a teacher of English in Pakistan.
 A man of the world indeed.